-Mary Cameron is a Professor of Medical Entomology in the Department of Disease Control (DCD) at the London School of Hygiene & Tropical Medicine (LSHTM) with over 35 years’ experience in delivering international level field and laboratory research focusing on the surveillance and control of a wide range of vector-borne diseases.
+Mary Cameron is a Professor of Medical Entomology and Head of the Department of Disease Control (DCD) at the London School of Hygiene & Tropical Medicine (LSHTM).
+She has over 35 years’ experience in delivering international level field and laboratory research focusing on the surveillance and control of a wide range of vector-borne diseases.
 Mary has developed strong collaborative networks on Neglected Tropical Diseases in multiple disease endemic countries.

 Affiliations